kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 ##### Instantiating Internal State

 Internal state should be instantiated at the beginning of a module.
-We need to declare the internal state just like we would any variable in a function, but to initialize the value, we use a new operator, `<-`, to actually create an instantiation of the module.
+We need to declare the internal state just like we would any variable in a function, but to initialize the value, we use a new operator, the left arrow `<-`, to actually create an instantiation of the module.

 ```bluespec
 Reg#(Bit#(1)) myReg <- mkRegU();            // Creates a register storing 1 bit, undefined initial value